cointelfinance/cointelfinance/README.md

-# Data as a Service Infrastructure
+# Software as a Service Infrastructure
 ```mermaid
 flowchart LR
 A[Cointel Repo] --> B(Cointel API)